 The Green Liver System uses aquatic macrophytes, which extract contaminants from the water, store them, or even metabolize them - transforming them into less toxic or harmless products.
 In the case of Eichhornia crassipes, most of the solids in suspension are removed by sedimentation or by adsorption in the root system.
 The dense coverage of these plants reduces the mixing effect of the wind, as well as minimizing thermal mixture.
 Shading by the plants restricts algal growth and the root system prevents horizontal movement of particulate material.
-In this way, particles are removed from the wastewater and microorganisms associated with the plants' rhizosphere slowly decompose.
-Many organisms can be used in biodegradation: these include bacteria and fungi as well as plants, and the efficiency of one or the other depend, in many cases, on the molecule structure and of the presence of enzymes that are effective in degrading the pollutant.
+In this way, particles are removed from the wastewater and microorganisms can be used in biodegradation: these include bacteria and fungi as well as plants, and the efficiency of one or the other depend, in many cases, on the molecule structure and of the presence of enzymes that are effective in degrading the pollutant.